jkingportfolio/CI_PP4_Pic_Pals/README.md

 <img src="readme/testing/manual/20-follow-2.png">
 </details>

-21. As a user, I want to fill in a help form so that i can enquire about issues I may have regarding the app.
+21. As a user, I want to fill in a help form so that I can enquire about issues I may have regarding the app.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |